Vghxv/LOSE/MSA/README.md

 ## Instructions

-To compile and run the program, simply
+To compile and run the program, use the following commands:

 ```bash
 make